0alter0/blooket-altlist/README.md

 Blooket altlist is just a moderatly big list of blooket accounts, I'll update these every now and then.

+If it's better for you, we've made a [site](https://blooket-alts.glitch.me) (inspired by Blooket Bot by Duck Life, their discord is on the site.)

 # FAQ (no one asks these, but I wanna clear up questions)

 <details>